nucleuscloud/neosync/README.md

 ![neosync-data-flow](https://assets.nucleuscloud.com/neosync/docs/readmeheader.svg)

-[Neosync](https://neosync.dev) is an open source platform that connects to a snapshot of your production database and allows teams to either generate synthetic data from their production schema or anonymize production-data and sync it across all of their environments for high-quality local, stage and CI testing.
+[Neosync](https://neosync.dev) is a developer-first way to create anonymized or synthetic data and sync it across all environments for high-quality local, stage and CI testing

 Our mission is to help developers build better, more resilient applications while protecting sensitive data.
 To do that, we built Neosync to give teams three things: